Replicating objects created with server-side encryption (SSE-C, SSE-S3, SSE-KMS)

 :role/role-name

-Amazon KMS key ID that's in the same Amazon Web Services Region as the destination buckets.
-(S3 uses this key to encrypt object replicas.)
+Amazon KMS key ARN or Key Alias ARN that's in the same Amazon Web Services Region as the destination bucket.

 </ReplicaKmsKeyID> </EncryptionConfiguration> </Destination> <SourceSelectionCriteria> <SseKmsEncryptedObjects> <Status>Enabled</Status> </SseKmsEncryptedObjects> </SourceSelectionCriteria> </Rule> </ReplicationConfiguration>